-That’s why we created a briefing module for PageProof.
+That’s why we created an artwork briefing module for PageProof.

 Simply put, you can take an existing file that you’d like changes made to, upload it into PageProof, add your comments using the red pen tool and send it to your agency, colleague, or internal designer as a brief for actioning.

 Briefs are organized neatly and in order of deadline on the receiver’s dashboard.

 When the receiver of your brief has a proof ready for you to view, they upload the first proof version on top of the brief and you’ll be invited to review and approve the work.

 All the history is kept together letting you at any stage go back in time to view the initial brief, all the proof versions and the of course the proof that was given final approval.